 Price: ISK 39,990 with discounts for children Age limit: No

-In-Bus-Audio-Guide: The bus has wi-fi and an audio-guide that narrates different spots on route.
-As I mostly slept throughout it, I didn’t get much use of this option, but it’s good to have. .
+In-Bus-Audio-Guide: The bus has wi-fi and an audio guide that narrates different spots on the route.
+As I mostly slept throughout it, I didn’t get much use of this option, but it’s good to have.

-Duration: 10-11 hours My recommendation: I would definitely recommend bringing a snack and some water with you on the trip.
-For more details on the tour, visit Into Ice and Lava.
+My recommendation: I would definitely recommend bringing a snack and some water with you on the trip.
+For more details about the tour, visit Into Ice and Lava.

 Press trip info: My lava and ice tour with Reykjavik Sightseeing was complimentary, but all photos and opinions are my own.
 The company offers popular day tours from Reykjavik and around Iceland.
 You can find all the tour info online.